 Once you have been evaluated by your prenatal care provider and know your swelling is not due to a pregnancy complication there are measures you can take to decrease swelling during pregnancy.

 Below are some simple tips on how to survive a summer pregnancy.
-For more information, you can check out our article on

 - When possible, make sure your legs are elevated.
 Ideally, try to elevate your legs above the level of your heart.
 This will allow the fluid in your ankles to go back into your bloodstream and be removed by your kidneys.